 Please read and understand.

 Location: Within the beachside boundaries east of the Coastal Set Back Line in the unincorporated areas of Brevard County.
+Fires are not permitted at any beach at a park.

 Registration / application may be submitted a maximum of 5 days before event day – so response will be within those 5 days, you can’t predict the weather so it could be including the day of the event.